mit-orcd/orcd-docs-edit/docs/faqs.md

 ### How do I increase the time limit for my job?

 Use the `-t` flag in your job script.
-If you do not specify, Slurm will give you the maximum time limit for that partition.
+If you do not specify, Slurm will give you the default time limit for that partition.
 You can check the maximum time limit by running `sinfo -p <partition name>`.

 For public partitions on Engaging, such as `mit_normal`, we cannot increase the